memo1918/Breakthrough-board-game/README.md

 The game ends if one player reaches opponent's home row.

 ## How to run from code
-- Download the code from the top right corner of github.
+- Download the code from the top right corner of github. <>Code -> download ZIP
 - Install python 3.11.0 if you don't have it already.
 [Download link](https://www.python.org/downloads/release/python-3110/) (I haven't test with other versions)
 - Install pygame module.
 You can do it by running the command below on a terminal.
 ```cmd